marinaserranomontes/opentok-android-sdk-ui/text-chat-sample/README.md

 The code checks to see if the signal was sent by another client (`(!connection.getConnectionId().equals(mSession.getConnection().getConnectionId()))`).
-If it was, it sets the `senderId` parameter of the ChatMessage constructor to the connection data you specify when creating the user's token (see [Token creation](https://tokbox.com/developer/guides/create-token/) ).
-The second parameter of the constructor is the alais, which identifies the user who sent the message.
+If it was, it sets the `senderId` parameter of the ChatMessage constructor to the connection data you specified when creating the user's token (see [Token creation](https://tokbox.com/developer/guides/create-token/) ).
+The second parameter of the constructor is the sender alais, which identifies the user who sent the message.
 In this app, the alias is set as the connection data when you create a token for each user.
 The third parameter of the constructor is the chat message text.
 The fourth parameter identifies it as a received message (which is reflected in the user interface when the TextChatFragment displays the message):

 ```java
 msg = new ChatMessage(connection.getConnectionId(), connection.getData(), data,